akankshyakar/Horizon/README.md

 # Requirements
 * Windows 8.1+
 * (1) Kinect v2 sensor.
-Without - the game ends after 5 seconds...
+Without - the game ends after 5 seconds...building proper control toggle in later versions.

 # How to Play
 * Pretend you are holding an invisible plane yoke with two hands.